 - Breakthrough Therapy

 - Fast Track

 Kelsey’s role in averting a potential disaster involving thalidomide earned her heroine status, with then-President John F. Kennedy awarding her the highest honor that the Federal Government can grant a civilian employee.
-She played a key role in establishing the Kefauver Harris Amendment, a set of laws that required companies to prove the efficacy and safety of drugs entering the U.S. markets.

 As an aside, Frances Kelsey retired in 2005 after 45 years of service to the FDA.
 She died in 2015 at the age of 101.
 Every year, the FDA dedicates the Kelsey award to an employee to ‘celebrate courage and scientific decision-making’.